 - 1. Exhibitors may show only 2 entries per class and only 1 in showmanship. - 2.
 Cats MUST be brought to the show in a secure carrier.
 Cats must stay in carriers before and after judging.
 Failure to follow this rule will result in a lowering of your judging score.
 This is a matter of safety. - 3.
 Cats are to be free of any communicable diseases (fleas, parasites, etc.).
 Cats with any of the above will be disqualified and sent home. - 4.
 Any cat that bites or shows signs of viciousness will be disqualified. - 5.
-5. An updated copy of a certificate indicating proof of rabies and feline distemper/rhino vaccinations MUST be turned in to the Extension by Friday, April 7TH or at the small pet showmanship workshop class on FRIDAY, APRIL 5TH. - 6.
+5. An updated copy of a certificate indicating proof of rabies and feline distemper/rhino vaccinations MUST be turned in to the Extension by Monday, April 20TH - 6.
 Nursing mother cats can be shown, but DO NOT bring the kittens. - 7.
 Judging will be based on the member's knowledge of the care, management, and general good health of the animal (clean teeth and ears, clipped nails, and clear eyes). - 8.
 Each exhibitor is responsible for bringing a bowl for water, comb and brush, and other grooming supplies as needed.
 Food and litter are optional. - 9.
 Cats MUST BE ATTENDED TO AT ALL TIMES.
 Exhibitors are responsible for any damage done by their cats. - 10.
 Only cats being exhibited are allowed on the grounds. - 11.
 Bring your Cat Project book to judging - 12.
-The 4-H members should dress appropriately NO jeans or T-Shirts unless 4-H club shirts which are encouraged.
+The 4-H members should dress appropriately 4-H club shirts which are encouraged.
 Nice pants and a shirt with a collar are recommended.